SeamusFinlayson/initiative-tracker/README.md

 ## Installing

-Install this extension using the install link: https://pretty-initiative.onrender.com/manifest.json

-Coming soon: ~~The extension can be installed from the [store page](https://extensions.owlbear.rodeo/pretty-sordid).~~
+The extension can be installed from the [store page](https://extensions.owlbear.rodeo/pretty-sordid).

 ## About